 Overheated Catalytic Converter

 An overheated catalytic converter is often the result of excess hydrocarbon (HC) in the exhaust stream.
-Unburned fuel is entering the catalytic converter and then burning, creating intense heat.
-The most likely cause for a clogged or damaged catalytic converter substrate is excess unburned fuel in the exhaust.
+Unburned fuel enters the catalytic converter and then burns, creating intense heat.
+Excess unburned fuel in the exhaust is the most likely cause of a clogged or damaged catalytic converter substrate.

 Misfire: Anything that causes a misfire or excess hydrocarbon (HC) in the exhaust will result in catalytic converter overheating.
 Check the distributor, sparkplug wires, and sparkplugs in distributor ignition systems.
 With today's EI distributor-less and COP ignition systems, check the coils, sparkplugs, associated wiring, and the ECM.